 Easy Formulas to Quantify Resume Accomplishments

-I have written about it repeatedly: including accomplishments in your resume is one of the most important improvements you can make when updating your resume.
+Including accomplishments in your resume is one of the most important improvements you can make when updating your resume.

 • Grew customer accounts and increased sales.